-“for sin is the transgression of the law” (1 John 3:4
+“for sin is the transgression of the law”.1 John 3:4

 Sin is the breaking of God’s law.
 But what is the law?
-The law is God’s commandments “My son, forget not my law; but let thine heart keep my commandments” (Proverbs 3:1).
-And what are God’s commandments? “if thou wilt enter into life, keep the commandments.
+The law is God’s commandments: “My son, forget not my law; but let thine heart keep my commandments” (Proverbs 3:1).
+And what are God’s commandments?
+Jesus gives us the answer in his dialogue with the rich young ruler, “if thou wilt enter into life, keep the commandments.
 He saith unto him, Which?
 Jesus said, Thou shalt do no murder, Thou shalt not commit adultery, Thou shalt not steal, Thou shalt not bear false witness, Honour thy father and thy mother: and, Thou shalt love thy neighbour as thyself” (Matthew 19: 17-19).

 But you cannot be justified or saved or sanctified by keeping the law.
 It is absolutely impossible.
 “Therefore by the deeds of the law there shall no flesh be justified in his sight: for by the law is the knowledge of sin” (Romans 3:20).
 The law only points out our sin.
-We get saved only by the Lord Jesus “For the Son of man is come to seek and to save that which was lost” (Luke 19:10).
-The law does not save anyone.
+In James 1:23-25, our lives are compared to a mirror.
+When we look into the law of God, we see spots on the character, but the law of God does nothing about those spots.

-Christ came to restore that which was lost, and the Christian may therefore expect to have the divine image restored in his soul (2 Cor.
-3:18; Heb.
-3:14).
+Christ came to restore that which was lost, and the Christian may therefore expect to have the divine image restored in his soul (2 Corinthians 3:18; Hebrews 3:14).
 This possibility is the believer’s goal to stimulate him to overcome sin.
-The believer will attain to this goal to the extent that he accepts and uses the powers in the spiritual gifts Christ has made available to him.
-The transformation begins at the new birth and continues through the Christina’s life (1 John 3:2).
+The believer will attain this goal to the extent that he accepts and uses the powers in the spiritual gifts Christ has made available to him.
+The transformation begins at the new birth – Justification (Romans 5:1) – and continues through the Christina’s life – Sanctification (1 John 3:2).

 In His service,